-5 Healthy Attitudes for Receiving Feedback as a Writer
+5 Attitudes to Develop When Receiving Feedback as a Writer

 Every writer is their own worst critic.
 So it has been said.